 A Tale of Dark and Grimm by Adam Gidwitz

 A bloody and macabre Hansel and Gretel story woven into eight other Grimm fairy tales.
 Hansel and Gretel abandon their terrible parents in order to find better ones –ones that won’t try to kill them.
 Once the siblings are in the wild forest, Hansel transforms into a ravenous hunter-beast while Gretel continues on her own.
 This book will make you want to reread your Complete Brother’s Grimm!
 (Just don’t read it too late at night!)

 Cucumber Quest 1: The Doughnut Kingdom by Gigi D.G. (graphic novel)

 When the kingdoms of Dreamside need a hero, his parents send Cucumber, a not-adventurous or brave magician.
-Fortunately, his heroically inclined little sister, Almond, arrives just in the nick of time to save Cucumber from the first of many dangers.
+Fortunately, his heroically inclined little sister, Almond, arrives just in time to save Cucumber from the first of many dangers.
 Together, they set off to find the Dream Sword and stop the evil queen and her Nightmare Knight.

 Five Kingdoms: Sky Raiders by Brandon Mull

 If you’re looking for a book like Keepers of the Lost Cities, try Five Kingdoms next.
 It’s an inventive, totally unique world with interesting characters!
 Cole, a regular kid, is trick-or-treating with his friends when they all get kidnapped.
 He manages to hide and follows the kidnappers — to another world, a world of five kingdoms, slavery, and magic.
 Cole is found and sold to slavers on the Outskirts.
 There he’ll battle mysterious beings living on cloud castles, discover an exiled princess, escape from slavery, and have unimaginable adventures.